Henri Strzelecki

-Henryk Strzelecki MBE (4 October 1925 – 26 December 2012), known as Henri Strzelecki, was a Polish fashion designer living a substantial part of his life in the United Kingdom.
+Henryk Strzelecki MBE (4 October 1925 – 26 December 2012), known as Henri Strzelecki, was a Polish fashion designer who lived a substantial part of his life in the United Kingdom.
 Strzelecki and Angus Lloyd co-founded the British clothing label, Henri Lloyd, in Manchester, United Kingdom, in 1963.
 He was known as Henri or Mr Henri to colleagues and friends.

 Early life

 Strzelecki was born in Brodnica, Poland.
 He fled Poland with the outbreak of World War II and enlisted in the Polish 2nd Corps (later part of the British Eighth Army) in Italy.
 Strzelecki fought with the Corps in battles throughout the war, notably participating in the liberation of the city of Bologna from the Germans.
 He was awarded medals from both the British and Polish militaries for his service during the war.
 Strzelecki decided to remain in the United Kingdom following the war due to the Communist takeover of Poland.
 He began studying textiles and fibers, which would lead to a career in the clothing industry.